todiadiyatmo/wp-ffpc/readme.txt

 *2012.02.16*

 * first public release

-== Information ==

-= Using the plugin in a WordPress Network =
-From version 1.0, the plugin supports subdomain based WordPress Network with possible different per site cache settings.
-If the plugin is network active, obviously the network wide settings will be used for all of the sites.
-If it's activated only on some of the sites, the other will not be affected and even the cache storage backend can be different from site to site.

-= Log levels =
-Log levels ( if logging enabled ) includes warning and error level messages; error level most usually means PHP configuration error or missing plugin configuration.
-Additional info level log is available as additional setting, but if log is disabled, so will info log as well.

-= Using the plugin with NGiNX =
-If the storage engine is either PHP Memcache or PHP Memcached extension, the created entries can be read and served directly from NGiNX ( if it has memcache or memc extension )
-A short configuration example is generated on the plugin settings page, under `NGiNX` tab according to the saved settings.
-**NOTE:** Some features ( most of additional HTTP headers for example, like pingback, shortlink, etc. ) will not be available with this solution.

-= Contribution =
-In order to make contributions a lot easier, I've moved the plugin development to [GitHub](https://github.com/petermolnar/wp-ffpc "GitHub"), feel free to fork and put shiny, new things in it.

-= Requirements =
-* WordPress >= 3.0

-and **at least one** of the following for storage backend:
-* PHP APC
-* PHP Memcached > 0.1.0
-* PHP Memcache > 2.1.0

 == Support ==
 I provide support for the plugin as best as I can, but it comes without guarantee.